 - Loan default rates

-- A basket of input variables which norm students to a common standard for each major
+- Other proprietary input variables which norm students to a common standard for each school and major

 Frequently Asked Questions